fugue-project/tutorials/tutorials/integrations/backends/index.md

 **This is in addition to Spark, Dask, and Ray**

 ## [Ibis](ibis.ipynb)
 [Ibis](https://github.com/ibis-project/ibis) is a Python framework to write analytical workloads on top of data warehouses (along with DataFrames).
-Ibis can be used in conjuction with Fugue to query from data warehouses.
+Ibis can be used in conjunction with Fugue to query from data warehouses.

 ## [Polars](polars.ipynb)
 [Polars](https://github.com/pola-rs/polars) is a DataFrame library written in Rust (with a Python API) that supports multi-threaded and out-of-core operations.
 Polars already parallelizes operations well on a local machine.
 Fugue's integration is focused on allowing Polars code to run on top of a cluster with Spark, Dask, or Ray.
 There are certain use cases where this will increase the performance of distributed applications.